microsoft/AppConsult-WinAppsModernizationWorkshop/Exercise1/README.md

 ___

 ### Exercise 1 Task 2 - Perform the migration - The csproj for the WPF App
-As mentioned, .NET Core is in the Preview state.
-Visual Studio 2019 has been released.
+As mentioned, .NET Core is still in Preview.
 If you need to install it on your own box, here is the link: [https://visualstudio.microsoft.com/downloads/](https://visualstudio.microsoft.com/downloads/).

 Let's open the solution using Visual Studio 2019:
 1. In Windows Explorer, navigate to `C:\WinAppsModernizationWorkshop\Lab\Exercise1\01-Start\` and double click on the `ContosoExpenses.sln` solution.